Legal Landmarks Guided Tours

 Unearth the secrets of New York’s newest neighborhood

-A city within a city, Hudson Yards is the largest private real estate development in the history of the United States.
-With half of the 28 acre site currently completed, it has roughly as much real estate as all of Downtown Phoenix.
+A city within a city, Hudson Yards is the largest private real estate development in American history.
+With only half the site developed, it already boasts more office space than all of downtown Phoenix.

-Colossal feats of architecture and engineering that created the 20th century rail yards and the 21st century neighborhood floating above it
+The heroic feats of architecture and engineering that created the 20th-century rail yards—and the 21st-century neighborhood floating above them

-How and why private and public forces joined forces to create the Hudson Yards we see today rather than the many doomed alternatives
+How public and private forces converged to build the Hudson Yards we see today, rather than the many doomed alternatives

 Distance👞: ~3,000 Steps